johnmholmes/Cmri-node-list-used-for-my-layout/README.md

 -------------
 TESTING stage of the cross over in the dock area

-Node 4 T4 Docks to Platform 1 or siding crossover Added a light control for using with a mosfet on pin 4 jmri 4002 no signals planned
+Node 4 T4 Docks to Platform 1 or siding crossover Added a light control for using with a mosfet on pin 12 jmri 4002 no signals planned

+Require to set the turnout and alter the sketch accordinly 16/4/23

-Node 5 T5 Dock siding to crossover Added a light control for using with a mosfet on pin 4 jmri 5002 no signals planned
+Node 5 T5 Dock siding to crossover Added a light control for using with a mosfet on pin 12 jmri 5002 no signals planned

 -------------